ramansoftdev/storebackend/README.md

 # storebackend
-storebackend api with express andmongo and allows filter on pricestypes etc
+store backend api with express and mongodb and allows filter on prices types etc